kabirt7/portfolio-site/README.md

 ## LOG ##
 10/03/24
 - fixed about page styling - issues with spacing
-- fixed styling for contact page
+- updated styling for contact page